petuum/autodist/docs/usage/tutorials/docker.md

 ## Running on a single machine

-Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to run the built container with GPU access. `<WORK_DIR>` is the directory where your python script is located.
+Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to run the built container with GPU access. `<WORK_DIR>` is the directory where your Python script is located.
 In this example, we are using `autodist/examples/` as our `<WORK_DIR>`.

 ```bash
 docker run --gpus all -it -v <WORK_DIR>:/mnt autodist:latest
 ```

-Inside the docker environment, you will be able to run the examples using the machine's GPUs.
-Remember to follow the "[Getting Started](getting-started.md)" tutorial to properly set up your `<WORK_DIR>/resource_spec.yml`
+Inside the Docker environment, you will be able to run the examples using the machine's GPUs.
+Remember to follow the "[Getting Started](getting-started.md)" tutorial to properly set up your `<WORK_DIR>/resource_spec.yml`.

 ```bash
 python /mnt/linear_regression.py